January 10, 2018

-Usually a combination of cilantro, mint, fenugreek, ginger, scallions and serrano peppers, green masala curries are fragrant and bright in color and flavor.
+Usually a combination of cilantro, mint, fenugreek, ginger, scallions and serrano chile, green masala curries are fragrant and bright in color and flavor.
 Here we add chunks of carrot and ground cloves to offset the savory notes and add a touch of sweetness.
 The green masala can be made ahead and refrigerated for up to 24 hours.
 This chicken is delicious served with plain basmati rice.

-6 bone in chicken thighs (approximately 1 to 1 1/2 pounds)
+6 bone-in chicken thighs (approximately 1 to 1 1/2 pounds)

 3 tablespoons extra-virgin olive oil

-1 cup of diced onion (white or yellow)
+1 cup diced onion (white or yellow)

 1 tablespoon minced garlic